-Systems Synthesis projects allow students to apply the diverse skills developed in the classroom to a "real world" problem with a "real world client" in the design of a specific functioning public or nonprofit sector system.
+Systems Synthesis projects allow students to apply the diverse skills developed in the classroom to a "real world" problem with a "real world client" in the design of a specific functioning public or non-profit sector system.
 The term "system" refers to the fact that the particular entity studied has an identifiable objective or function and consists of several interacting components, and the word "synthesis" refers to the fact that the desired output is an integrated design, drawing on multiple disciplines, for improved operation of that system.

 In a Systems Synthesis project, you will work in a group to structure a problem, do appropriate analysis using quantitative and analytical tools, generate recommendations to solve or ameliorate the problem, and present the analysis and recommendations to the client in both written and oral form.
-Increasingly, the written form consists of websites with summaries for stakeholders as well as downloadable materials such as reports.
-The experience will be designed to sharpen your problem-solving skills and skills in working effectively in groups.
+The experience will be designed to sharpen your problem-solving skills and skills in working effectively in teams.